- 2 tbsp olive oil

 - 2 leeks, white and pale green parts only, sliced, rinsed and well drained

 - 5 garlic cloves, skin on and left whole

 - 3 whole plum tomatoes from a tin, drained of juice

 - 300g Spanish paella rice (risotto rice will do)

 - 600ml hot chicken stock or boiling water

 - 400g tin chickpeas, drained and rinsed

-- Heat the olive oil in a heavy-bottomed casserole over a moderate heat and fry the bacon and/or chorizo for 3–5 minutes until golden, blistered and exuding fat.
+Heat the olive oil in a heavy-based casserole over a moderate heat and fry the bacon and/or chorizo for 3–5 minutes until golden, blistered and exuding fat.